Taeung/uftrace-wiki/Tutorial.md

 In this average mode, the available sort keys are different: "min", "max" and "avg" (default).

+Note that the `live` subcommand also has a `--report` option to show this style of output before the replay.

 Sometimes you might want to focus on a single function, like how it was called (backtrace) and what functions it calls (children).
 The `graph` command shows you such information.
 For example, let's see function call graph of the "foo":

     $ uftrace graph foo